Quick Reference Guide

 Standard Copy Lead Photo—An image that displays images at full column width on pages.
 Photo Caption will display as an overlay along the bottom of the image.
 Please see the “Images” section for guidelines on image sizing.
 If this is used in a Photo Gallery, the Unique Identifier must match the Unique Identifier in the corresponding Feature Photo Gallery content.

-Social Networking Links—Intended to be placed in right or left columns and/or in the footer throughout the site, Social Networking Links are small icons that link to related social network sites, including Facebook, Twitter, YouTube, FlickR, LinkedIn, and Pintrest.
+Social Networking Links—Intended to be placed in right or left columns and/or in the footer throughout the site, Social Networking Links are small icons that link to related social network sites, including Facebook, Twitter, YouTube, Flickr, LinkedIn, and Pinterest.
 You can also set up links to the site’s related news feeds and igNation category.
 There is a Calendar link as well, but this only works in the old template.
 See “Calendar” under Section Types for more information on how to display your site’s calendar.

 Modal window—Pops up over the current screen.
 Feature Profiles, Feature Video and Photo Galleries are examples of modal windows.